writeonk/Chatbot/README.md

-### Selenium Webdriver Gradle Demo
+### Web Chatbot Automation test suite with Selenium Webdriver + Gradle
-- Automation test suite for Web Application

 ### Key Feature
 1. Java as a language